From Instruction to Event: Sound-Triggered Mobile Manipulation: Experiment

 \subsection{Result}

-\textbf{Quantitative Result of SonicStow.} We present the evaluation results on the {SonicStow} task in~\reftab{tab:sota_stow}.
-The {Oracle} baseline, which utilizes ground-truth planning, establishes the performance upper bound with an overall success rate of 40.99\%.
-The {Individual} baseline reflects the standalone success rate of each policy model (e.g., 88.73\% for Pick), decoupling low-level execution and high-level planning.
-Regarding task planning, Qwen2.5-Omni-7B achieves the highest accuracy of 78.38\%, surpassing both the smaller Qwen2.5-Omni-3B and the larger Qwen3-Omni-30B.
-Driven by this, Qwen2.5-Omni-7B generates the highest number of correct skill chains, thereby attaining the best overall execution performance of 27.48\% among all task planners.

-\textbf{Quantitative Result of SonicInteract.} The evaluation results on the {SonicInteract} are shown in~\reftab{tab:sota_interact}.
-With ground-truth task planning, the {Oracle} baseline achieves a 27.90\% overall success rate, which is the theoretical upper bound of the policy models.
+\textbf{Quantitative Result of State Transition in Single-event setting.} The evaluation results on the State Transition are shown in~\reffig{fig:sota}~(a-c). \reffig{fig:sota_overall} shows the numerical performance of task planning and skill completion. \reffig{fig:open_door} and \reffig{fig:close_sink} visualize the progressive success rate of State Transition. $^*$ denotes the target position that is provided for the navigate policy model.
+With ground-truth task planning, the {Oracle$^*$} baseline achieves an 81.08\% overall success rate, which is the theoretical upper bound of the policy models.
 Among the evaluated task planners, Qwen2.5-Omni-7B also emerges as the most effective one.
 It attains a planning rate of 71.17\%, outperforming both Qwen2.5-Omni-3B and Qwen3-Omni-30B.
-The success rate of planning directly translates to execution success, and Qwen2.5-Omni-7B achieves the top overall performance of 19.72\%.
+The success rate of planning directly translates to execution success, and Qwen2.5-Omni-7B$^*$ and Qwen2.5-Omni-7B achieve the top overall performance of 59.00\% and 19.72\%, respectively.
 Conversely, we observe unsatisfactory cases in Qwen2.5-Omni-3B during the {Close Sink} subtask.
-Instead of responding to the sound of running water with the appropriate skill, Qwen2.5-Omni-3B consistently hallucinates a {Pick} and {Place} sequence, resulting in a near-zero success rate for this specific task.
+Instead of responding to the sound of running water with the appropriate skill, Qwen2.5-Omni-3B consistently hallucinates a {Pick} and {Place} sequence, resulting in a near-zero success rate for this specific setting.

+\textbf{Quantitative Result of Object Relocation in Single-event setting.} We present the evaluation results on the Object Relocation in~\reffig{fig:sota}~(a, d).
+The {Oracle$^*$} baseline, which utilizes ground-truth planning and target position, establishes the performance upper bound with an overall success rate of 70.72\%.
+Regarding task planning, Qwen2.5-Omni-7B achieves the highest accuracy of 78.38\%, surpassing both the smaller Qwen2.5-Omni-3B and the larger Qwen3-Omni-30B.
+Driven by this, Qwen2.5-Omni-7B$^*$ generates the highest number of correct skill chains, thereby attaining the best skill completion performance of 53.60\% among all.